payloadcms/template-ecommerce/README.md

 ## Subscriptions

 Subscriptions are managed by saving an array of products and product statuses to the customer's profile.
 As they subscribe to products and process payment over time, this list of subscriptions is kept up-to-date.
 This way, access control can use the active subscriptions as needed to determine if a customer has access to gated content.
+See [Paywall](#paywall) for more details.

 ```ts
 {